 Why Avoiding No Search Results Found Pages Is Important

-In the age of perpetual content, accessible and up-to-date information is essential for user engagement.
-Visitors increasingly expect easy, intuitive, and relevant experiences from websites.
-And no results pages aren’t something everyone will tolerate.
+Visitors expect easy, intuitive, and relevant experiences from websites — and no results pages aren’t something everyone will tolerate.

 This is why no search results found become such a conundrum for businesses.
-A badly designed empty search engine result page (SERP) is like a virtual dead end for website visitors.
-With no suggested alternative page and nowhere to go, it’s easy for less motivated customers to abandon their journey and go elsewhere.
+A badly designed empty search engine result page (SERP) is like a blank page.

 Design is not just what it looks like and feels like.
 Design is how it works.